Liszt & Tchaikovsky

 After six years of hard study, the new teen crashed again at an audition for the Shanghai Conservatory: the school didn’t know quite what to do with this “not so orthodox” composer.
 Violent parental discussions about who was to blame for this weird kid got Jie shipped to a highly esteemed boarding school/prison for youngsters with special achievements in science.
 En route to incarceration, Jie sneaked three cassette tapes into her suitcase: Beethoven’s Fifth Symphony, Tchaikovsky’s “Pathétique” Symphony, and Rimsky-Korsakov’s Scheherazade.
 Considering Jie’s beginner’s luck of previous military escapes, the rest of the story pretty much tells itself.
 When you catch her saying “music is the difference between life and death”, believe her!

 The delinquent student of science was repeatedly caught escaping College Physics courses for a few hours with the piano or reading Mozart biographies under a pile of calculus textbooks.
 Jie flabbergasted her teachers by winning a national science fair award with her “irrigation system for arid lands of China”.
-A major university offered her admission
+A major university offered her admission at their Physics department.
+“When it comes to a choice between life and death, the composer must always choose life!” said the reckless high school senior in front of the university officials.

 Having burned all her bridges at the boarding school and the university, Jie reached a point of no return as she launched an underground solo operation to prepare her third attempt to audition the Shanghai Conservatory.
 Boy, was she in for a surprise!
-Now that you know all the mischief that earned Jie a passport to both
+Now that you know all the mischief that earned Jie a passport to both United States and the Kingdom of Music, you might begin to understand where her mantra “Engage Explore Play” comes from.

 Fifteen years and several world-class mentors later, Jie lives in New York’s Upper West Side with her little white dog Pilot who spends her day mopping Jie’s floor for a handful of food.
 As Jie puts it: “At any moment, my thoughts may wander from philosophy to a mouth-watering dinner recipe and can then come under attack from insistent muses who command me to publish their music.
 Much like throwing some bones to a dog, these muses place bits of music in my head and expect me to have at it!
 So if you find yourself elated by my music, the credit goes to the muses.
 If you hate it, well, it’s only 15 minutes long.”